Pioreactor/docs.pioreactor/user-guide/01-getting-started/01b-hardware-set-up/04-faceplate-all-together.md

 1. Place the top assembly onto the bottom Raspberry Pi/HAT.
 	*	The <Highlight color={colors.blue}>GPIO pins</Highlight> align with the side notch of the faceplate.
-2. Using the <Highlight color={colors.orange}>6 mm nylon screws</Highlight>, attach the top and bottom pieces in each corner.
+2. Using the <Highlight color={colors.orange}>6mm nylon screws</Highlight>, attach the top and bottom pieces in each corner.
 3. Continue to the [next page](/user-guide/optics-assembly).